celestiaorg/blobstream-contracts/README.md

  This results in an execution of the `updateValidatorSet` function.

  **Batches**:
- The relayer informs the QGB contract of new tuple roots.
+ The relayer informs the QGB contract of new data root tuple roots.
- This results in an execution of the `submitMessageTupleRoot` function.
+ This results in an execution of the `submitDataRootTupleRoot` function.